menu Home About Me Home freebies My Store

 I have been back in school with my students for one week now.
 I have covered the scientific method and gone into great detail on how to design an experiment.
 We have mastered (I think!) how to define the experimental group and the control group.
 My students can identify the independent and dependent variables.
 They understand that only one variable can be changed at a time, and that all other variables must remain constant.
 They can write a hypothesis and a conclusion.
 We are just about ready to put all we have learned into practice.

-FREEBIE ALERT!
-If you will allow me to pat myself on my own back, I have written a PowerPoint that my students responded to extremely well.
+I have written a PowerPoint that my students responded to extremely well.
 It covers the scientific method with slides that are bright and colorful and visually attractive.
-You can download this for free from my store, Amy Brown Science on TeachersPayTeachers.com.
+You can download this from my store, Amy Brown Science on TeachersPayTeachers.com.
 It comes with a set of notes for the teacher and a notes outline for the student.
 The student fills in the notes as the lesson is being taught.
 I feel that this PowerPoint goes beyond just listing the steps to the scientific method.
 Students are given practice problems in which they have to apply what they have learned.
-Here is the link to my free PowerPoint and notes: Scientific Method PowerPoint with Notes for Teacher and Student.
+Here is the link to my PowerPoint and notes: Scientific Method PowerPoint with Notes for Teacher and Student.

 You might also want to consider: